Database Administrator Certification: Certificate Program Overview

-Database administrator certificate programs are available at both the undergraduate and the graduate levels.
-Certificate programs at both levels prepare students to work as programmers, application developers, or network administrators.
-Undergraduate programs usually require that a student have experience with computers and some programming abilities; graduate students are required to possess a bachelor's degree and have a more expansive understanding of information technology on which to build upon.
-Certificate programs may take up to two years to complete.
+Database administrator certificate programs are available at both the undergraduate and graduate levels.
+Certificate programs at both levels can prepare students to work as programmers, application developers or network administrators.
+Undergraduate programs usually require that a student have experience with computers and some programming abilities; graduate students are required to possess a bachelor's degree and have a more expansive understanding of information technology on which to build.
+Certificate programs can take up to two years to complete.

 Undergraduate Database Administrator Certificate